 The new Tralee Bay Wetlands Centre is a nature and activity attraction including the activity lake where pedal boats, canoes and rowing boats are available for hire.
 The diversity of the Tralee Bay ecosystem is explained through interactive displays, audio-visual and hands-on activities including a guided tour, 10-minute safari boat trip through the freshwater wetlands and with panoramic views of Tralee Bay through the 20-metre high viewing tower, providing a welcome break for the family.

 Located in Castleisland, Co.
 Kerry, Crag Cave is renowned as one of the finest examples of a limestone cave in Ireland with incredible examples of stalagmites, stalactites, and underground water channels to be seen.
 The cave was discovered in 1983 and is thought to be over 1 million years old!
-Crag Cave is also home to Crazy Cave, a three tiered indoor adventure centre suitable for children complete with a mega astra slide, cannon guns, spiral slides and separate areas for babies and under 5’s.
+Crag Cave is also home to Crazy Cave, a three tiered indoor adventure centre suitable for children complete with a mega astra slide, cannon guns, a soccer pitch, spiral slides and separate areas for babies and under 5’s.
 The visitor centre also has the Garden Restaurant and a Gift Shop.

 The Lartigue Monorail

 The original steam-powered monorail was the world’s first true passenger monorail, transporting passengers, livestock and freight for nine miles between Listowel and Ballybunion from 1886 to 1924.
 Nowadays, you can take a journey on a full-scale replica of the original monorail and observe its unique features as well as models, displays, memorabilia and a film of the original Lartigue.